 Improve the matching between vacancies from companies and job seekers by developing an AI demonstrator that provides vacancy scores and recommendations of skills changes.

-The project is relevant, because currently there is still a significant mismatch between supply-and-demand in the labor market.
+Currently, there is still a significant mismatch between supply-and-demand in the labor market.
 It is recognized that matching based on skills helps to reduce the mismatches.
 There are various international skills classifications, but these do not provide insight into changes in the Dutch labor market, while this is important in the changing labor environment.
-During (and after) this current COVID-19 period, the need for a dynamical (and bias-free) skills approach has even become more urgent, as the number of job seekers will grow and the matches with adequate jobs will be more challenging.
+During (and after) this current COVID-19 period, the need for a dynamic (and bias-free) skills approach has become even more urgent, as the number of job seekers will grow and the matches with adequate jobs will be more challenging.

 In Skills Matching 2.0, we will focus on the further development of the dynamic skills ontology including its explainability, further research on bias mitigation in skills and vacancy text, and improve the project demonstrator so that it is more robust and closer to what is needed in labor-market practice.